Add MiTM to any mobile apps fast with no-coding to enable the secure use of any app from anywhere, on any network.

 When the University of Birmingham publicly called out several mobile banking apps for Man-In-the-Middle (MiTM) security flaws earlier this year, Appdome saw it as a call-to-action.

 The researchers at the University of Birmingham looked at the MiTM implementations across hundreds of apps.
-They observed that many mobile banking providers had already augmented their mobile apps with SSL pinning but several failed to do complete implementations – for example, they either failed to include hostname verification or worse allowed for self-signed certs or any cert from any public CA. This left the apps vulnerable, and in most cases in the worst state imaginable.
+They observed that many mobile banking providers had already augmented their mobile apps with SSL pinning but several failed to do complete implementations – for example, they either failed to include hostname verification or worse allowed for self-signed certificates or any certificate from any public CA. This left the apps vulnerable, and in most cases in the worst state imaginable.

 As a prolific mobile banking user myself, my mobile banking app is critical to how I manage my money, pay bills and create a nest egg for my family.
 I can’t remember the last time I walked into the local branch office of my bank.
 The mobile app from my bank is the primary relationship platform they have with me.
 Not only do I use my mobile banking app everywhere, I expect to do so.
 Judging by what I see online, I’m not alone.
 Mobile banking is banking in the modern world.
 For me, the analysis is very simple.
 As a provider of a mobile banking app, there are three elements you need to protect – the data, the app and its use.

 Mobile app use is a multi-dimensional concept.
-At a minimum, adding advanced MiTM protections to your mobile banking app enables secure use of the app from anywhere, on any network.
+At a minimum, adding advanced MiTM protection to your mobile banking app enables secure use of the app from anywhere, on any network.
 I’m very proud that Appdome provides a complete, best-practice implementation for MiTM Protection for mobile banking apps.
 The Appdome solution requires no-code or coding and covers the critical use cases to protect mobile banking apps and their users.

 Then, Appdome decided the market needed a major step forward in mobile app MiTM Protection.
 We released a new feature called Trust Session Inspection, the capability offers an advanced MiTM solution for Android and iOS apps that does SSL Certificate Validation on the go.
 The key element of Trusted Session Inspection is the ability to keep track of the SSL session and validated the CA authenticity as it is being sent.

 Trusted Session Inspection goes beyond where other MiTM protections leave off.
 It is stateful, with zero performance impact.
 It allows for malicious proxy detection regardless if the proxy is internal or external to the mobile device.
-And SSL Certificate Validation prevent an app from resuming unauthorized SSL sessions it did not initiate.
+And SSL Certificate Validation prevents an app from resuming unauthorized SSL sessions it did not initiate.
 With Trusted Session Inspection, Android and iOS apps are protected against all types of attacks such as malicious proxy, ARP spoofing or any other session hijacking techniques.

 Of course, Appdome provides security features to protect the data and the app itself too.
 We offer a comprehensive mobile security suite to ensure data at rest protection, string and preference encryption and more.
 Through our ONEShield™ and TOTALCode™ Obfuscation, we also protect the app itself from hacking and hackers.
 ONEShield provides Appdome’s app hardening features, among them anti-tampering, anti-debugging and anti-reversing protections, with the power of TOTALCode Obfuscation, encrypted strings and preferences, and other features — making Appdome the single most comprehensive solution to protect mobile apps.